-To use the T3035II like a telephone handset, select handset mode using a preprogrammed function key.
-The Handset (H.SET) indicator appears in the display window and the speaker volume is reduced; otherwise, the radio operates normally.
+To use the T3040II like a telephone handset, select handset mode from the Menu options (see "Using the Menu") or use the preprogrammed function key.
+The handset (H.SET) indicator appears in the display window and the speaker volume is reduced; otherwise, the radio operates normally.
 Lift it to about 15 cm from your face with the speaker beside your ear and the bottom of the radio beside your mouth as shown.
 Press and hold the PTT key each time you speak, as described above.